MoniMurray/shopping-list/TESTING.md

 Testing User Stories
 👩🏻‍💻 View an example of a completed user stories testing section here

 This is where you will test the user stories you created in the README against your site.
-I like to use a table for this section - I create a column for the user stories goals, how these have been achieved and I use the third column to add any supporting images.
+Use the User Stories table for this Test Case list, the Acceptance Criteria Tasks are repurposed to become the Tests  - use an additional column to add any supporting images by way of links.

+AUTOMATED TESTING

+I tested this project using [Django TestCase](https://docs.djangoproject.com/en/4.1/topics/testing/overview/) Testing Features
+👩🏻‍💻 View a feature list table here

+This is where you will test the features as you create them in the README against your site.
+Use a table for this section - base the table on the User Acceptance Criteria for the User Cases.

 Full Testing
 👩🏻‍💻 View an example of a completed full testing section here

-Full testing can be tedious, so it is great to try and break this part up into smaller chunks and do a bit at a time.
 Full testing is when you go through the site and test every single thing that can be tested.
-So for example you would test that all links in the navbar correctly redirect the user to where there are supposed to go.
-A table is the perfect way to display this information.
+Display in a table.

+Coverage Tool

+This needs to be installed.

+pip3 install coverage

+to run this tool:

+coverage run --source=list manage.py test

+It tells you what % of the app's code has been tested - it does not tell you what % of your code passed the tests.
+It generates a report which should be pasted into here.
+To generate an overview report type:

+coverage report

+To generate an interactive HTML report use the following command:

+coverage html

+This will create a new folder called htmlcov in which tere is an index.html file, to view the file type:

+python3 -m http.server

+Open browser, inspect files

+Write any remaining tests Coverage reports has gone untested.

 BUGS
 Known Bugs